-Determining whether the PhD and MS programs have enough faculty to meet their Educational Outcomes is based on several factors including supervisor-to-student ratios, faculty-to-committees ratios, covering courses in a timely manner, need for specific content expertise, and gender balance.
+Determining whether the PhD and MS programs have enough faculty to meet their Educational Outcomes is based on several factors including faculty-to-student ratios, supervisor-to-student ratios, faculty-to-committees ratios, covering courses in a timely manner, need for specific content expertise, and gender balance.

-The program generally has approximately 45 matriculated MS and PhD students at a given time.
-The program has adopted a supervisor-to-student supervision ratio of 1-to-6 for both the MS and PhD programs.
-This ensures that students receive one-on-one and group supervision in amounts that exceed the 100 hours the program requires.
-When supervisors beyond the full-time faculty are needed, the Program Director negotiates with the

-Director of the School of Family Life for funding for adjunct supervisors.
+The program generally has approximately 35 matriculated MS and PhD students and approximately 10 full-time core faculty at a given time.
+The program has adopted a faculty-to-student ratio of 1-to-6, as well as a supervisor-to-student supervision ratio of 1-to-6 for both the MS and PhD programs.
+This ensures that students receive one-onone and group supervision in amounts that exceed the 100 hours the program requires.
+When supervisors beyond the full-time faculty are needed, the Program Director negotiates with the Director of the School of Family Life for funding for adjunct supervisors.
 An additional reason for hiring adjunct supervisors is to increase gender balance among supervisors.